Trump, Hillary Clinton and others congratulate Doug Jones on Alabama victory

 “Tonight, Alabama voters elected a senator who'll make them proud,” Clinton tweeted. ”And if Democrats can win in Alabama, we can -- and must -- compete everywhere.
 Onward!”

 Clinton was joined in her enthusiasm by former Vice President Joe Biden, who thanked Alabama in a tweet.
-Democrats are surely emboldened after winning one of the state's Senate seats.
+Democrats were surely emboldened after winning one of the state's Senate seats.

 It was the first Democratic Senate victory in a quarter-century in the state and proved anew that party loyalty is anything but sure in the age of Trump.
 The Republican loss was a major embarrassment for the president and a fresh wound for the nation’s already divided GOP.